-The best control panel for your home has the components and specifications to run efficiently and safely.
+The best panel for your home has the right control panel components and specifications to run efficiently and safely.
 The size of your home and the power needs of your household help determine what to look for.
 Electrical control panel builders can help you design the best unit for your home.

 First, you need a main electrical panel with enough capacity.
 Older houses may still have 60-amp or 80-amp control panels.
 These panels don’t meet the needs of a modern home.